sophie-kiehl/MIP_280A4_Final_Project/report.md

         -o Illumina_and_nanopore_scaffolds_quast_test_output
 ```

-3. Find the length of the 12 longest contigs for each assembly
+3. Find the length of the 12 longest contigs and scaffolds for each assembly

 ```
 grep NODE ./paired_spades_assembly/contigs.fasta | head -12